atsushieno/ktmidi/README.md

 - `AndroidMidiAccess`: Android MIDI API (in Kotlin)
 - `AlsaMidiAccess`: ALSA sequencer
-- `RtMidiAccess`: RtMidi (which covers Windows, Mac, Linux, and iOS, but iOS is in general excluded in JVM solution. <del>Also note that [rtmidi-jna](https://github.com/atsushieno/rtmidi-jna) contains prebuilt binaries only for those x86_64 desktop targets.</del> Due to the jar packaging issue, we cannot provide automatic native library loading solution. **You are supposed to set up rtmidi 5.0.x locally.**)
+- `RtMidiAccess`: RtMidi (which covers Windows, Mac, Linux, and iOS, but iOS is in general excluded in JVM solution.
+Note that [rtmidi-javacpp](https://github.com/atsushieno/rtmidi-javacpp) contains prebuilt binaries only for those x86_64 desktop targets.
+For other platforms, **you are supposed to set up rtmidi 5.0.x locally.**.
+- `RtMidiNativeAccess`: RtMidi access for Kotln/Native implementation.
+Note tha there is [a static linking issue](https://github.com/atsushieno/ktmidi/issues/39) to be resolved.
 - `JvmMidiAccess`: javax.sound.midi API (with limited feature set).
+- `WebMidiAccess` : Web MIDI API for Kotlin/Wasm target (browser only).
+- `JzzMidiAccess` : Web MIDI API for Kotlin/JS target (browser and nodejs, experimental, untested).

 For dependency resolution reason, ALSA implementation and RtMidi implementation are split from `ktmidi-jvm` and formed as `ktmidi-jvm-desktop`.